 - Suicidal behavior is complex and not a response to one problem that a person is experiencing.
 Some risk factors vary with age, gender, or ethnic group and may occur in combination or change over time.

-- Surviving family members not only suffer the trauma of losing a loved one to suicide, they may themselves be at higher risk for suicide and emotional problems.
+- Surviving friends and family members not only suffer the trauma of losing a loved one to suicide, they may themselves be at higher risk for suicide and emotional problems.

 Warning signs are similar to risk factors, in that their presence increases the likelihood that an individual will engage in suicidal behavior.
 However they differ in that warning signs warrant greater attention and more immediate intervention.
 Warning signs indicate that the individual may be considering suicide.
 While there is no foolproof method of determining that someone is thinking of hurting him or herself, the following signs might indicate that someone is considering suicide.